deepakajaylinux/testpage/docs/source/tomcat.rst

 Synopsis
 ------------------

-Tomcat is an application server from cleopatra that executes php and renders Web pages that include php coding.
+Tomcat is an application server from ptconfigure that executes php and renders Web pages that include php coding.
 Tomcat is the result of developers and is available from the php Web site in both binary and source versions.
 Tomcat can be used as either a standalone product with its own internal Web server or together with other Web servers.
 Tomcat supports Ubuntu and cent OS.

 Help command
 ------------------------